ValentinViennot/mindthegapblog/content/posts/saving-the-planet/index.md

 In fact, entering this market while not being open source would represent a high risk —same as a company becoming public without publishing their financial results.
 We might decide to make it illegal to do so, but even if it wasn't the risk would probably be too big for investors anyway.

 > Hey **you**!
-I am [right now](https://notes.valentin.viennot.me/What%20am%20I%20doing%20right%20now%3F) actively building this Open Market idea as a combination of a non-profit Fondation and a start-up.
+I am [right now](https://notes.valentin.viennot.me/What%20am%20I%20doing%20right%20now%3F) actively building this Open Market idea as a combination of a non-profit Foundation and a start-up.
 If you'd like to discuss and maybe jump on board, please do reach out ([Twitter](https://twitter.com/ValentinViennot), [BlueSky](https://bsky.app/profile/valentin.viennot.me), [LinkedIN](https://www.linkedin.com/in/valentin-viennot/)).
 I have the vision & strategy, now building a team.

 ## So, can we save the planet?